10 Best Things to do in the Grand Canyon

 Don't miss views including Mather Point, Yavapai Point, Desert View, Grandview Point, Pima Point, and Hermit's Rest.

 Only have two days to explore the Grand Canyon?
-Our guide is full of can’t-miss stops has you covered.
+Our guide full of can’t-miss stops has you covered.

 An uncrowded national park east of the Grand Canyon